Frequently Asked Questions About

 Radon Gas

 Every property should be tested to identify the level of radon gas present.
 Research Radon and be educated.
-Radon gas kill more than 20,000 people a year, which is ten times the deaths caused by fires in a home.
+Radon gas kills more than 20,000 people a year, which is ten times the deaths caused by fires in a home.
 If you are purchasing the property, hire a 3rd party professional like PST to run the tests.
 If you own the property and have never tested, at least purchase the kits at the hardware stores and run the tests.
 If the results are out of the safe range, install a radon mitigation system to protect your family from cancer caused from the radon gas.
-See more about PST Radon inspections.
+See more about PST

 Mold & Mildew

 Mold is a concern in virtually all homes in this region.
 Most people simply don’t realize it.
 Of course though, so is crossing the street.
-Keep in mind, there is a lot you eat and breath that can or may cause health problems if you are susceptible to it.
+Keep in mind, there is a lot you eat and breathe that can or may cause health problems if you are susceptible to it.
 Don’t get me wrong, we are not belittling the concern for mold or any other type of testing.
 But have your inspections and sampling performed by an unbiased party – not someone who performs the remediation and/or repairs as well.
 There are three types of mold inspections: Visual, Physical Sampling and Air Quality Sampling.
-See more about PST Mold inspections.
+See more about PST

 Wood Destroying Pests